leynu/leynu/README.md

 - 🔭 I’m currently working at IQVIA [IQVIA](https://www.iqvia.com/)
 - 🌱 The 2022 goals are:
   - To get better at my R coding skill using [Datacamp](https://www.datacamp.com/)
-  - Learn more about **Multiple Imputation using R"
+  - Learn more about **Multiple Imputation using R**
+  - Learn to type without looking 🙈 [A website to learn and practice touch typing!](https://www.keybr.com/)
   - To survive the 66 days "learn French challenge" with my children